Sunspar/rust-oauth2-provider/README.md

 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
 ```

+## Client Creation
+Currently client creation needs to happen manually.
+This means that you need to insert rows for the `clients` table and possibly `client_redirect_uris` table.

+Client identifier and secrets are really just `VARCHAR(256)`es, although the project assumes that the secret stored in the database is encrypted using bcrypt with a cost of 15.

+A command-line tool is in the works to be able to quickly add clients without having to fiddle with the database.

 ## Relevant RFCs
 - [RFC 6749](https://tools.ietf.org/html/rfc6749) which describes the OAuth 2.0 Specification
 - [RFC 6750](https://tools.ietf.org/html/rfc6750) which describes Bearer Token usage